davidk/Part_Breakouts/ring-osc/README.md

 # Ring oscillator

 A [ring oscillator](https://en.wikipedia.org/wiki/Ring_oscillator) that was used for a demo.
+Gerbers are setup for milling on FR-1.
+Please re-generate to fulfill your fab house's requirements if you're going that route.

 ![Ring Oscillator KiCAD PCB](ring_osc.png)

-(Yes those little ears on the edges of the copper fill do get milled too.
+(The little ears on the edges of the copper fill don't get milled off.
 The board isn't all that big, so there isn't much waste.)

 ## Parts used: